 For a complete immersion in this page of history, the Mobi'1870 application takes you and guides you on the battlefield!

-The Franco-Prussian War of 1870 pitted France, then governed by Emperor Napoleon III, against a coalition of German states led by Prussia, then led by King William I.er.
+The Franco-Prussian War of 1870 pitted France, then governed by Emperor Napoleon III, against a coalition of German states led by Prussia, then ruled by King William I.er.
 It was France that opened hostilities by declaring war on the Kingdom of Prussia on July 19, 1870.
-Faced with a much larger German army, very experienced and perfectly equipped, the affair was badly started...
+Faced with a much larger German army, very experienced and perfectly equipped, the situation was not looking good...

 The conflict reaches the North of Alsace on July 25, 1870 when the men of Captain Zeppelin in charge of doing a reconnaissance cross the border and advance to Niederbronn-les-Bains without meeting any French soldiers.
 During a stop at Schirlenhof, they are however surprised by a troop of Hunters on horseback: they are the first victims of this war which will prove bloody.